-Before moving on, consider another way of assimilating learning through simulating to learning through observation: the position that simulation is a kind of learning through observation, but one that answers a different query and has a distinct target of observation.
-Whereas learning through observation answers queries about the external world, learning through simulation answers questions about our internal models.
-Correspondingly, the target of the former is the external world, while the target of the latter is ourselves.7 On its own, this move is insufficient to accomplish our original goal: to explain how mental simulation can be used to learn about the world.
-In the water-pouring problem, the query answered through simulation was which glass would in fact spill first, not something about a mental model.
+^{7.} Magdalena Balcerak Jackson (2018) offers a version of a view on which simulation offers observations of the internal world, as opposed to the external world.
+On her account, the similarity in structure between imagining and perception explains why imaginings can give us phenomenal evidence (evidence about how things look).
+Observation (or, in her terms, perception) has move is insufficient to accomplish our original goal: to explain how mental simulation can be used to learn about the world.
+In the waterpouring problem, the query answered through simulation was which glass would in fact spill first, not something about a mental model.
 But the view that simulation answers queries about our mental models could be supplemented to include an additional step: something like an inference connecting the internal observation to a proposition about the external world.
-For instance, in the water-pouring case, one would first observe that one's motor model "expects" the wider glass to spill first, and then infer based on the reliability of this model that the wider glass
+For instance, in the water-pouring case, one would first observe that one's motor model "expects" the wider glass to spill first, and then infer based on the reliability of this model that the wider glass would in actuality spill first.
+In other words, learning through simulation could be reduced to a form of learning through observation (of one's internal model) followed by an instance of learning through inference (in which this internal observation figures in an inference about the external world).